 A second motivation is a literal reading of Genesis 1:1.
 This opening passage of the Bible describes God as creating the world from nothing.
 Such a construction seems logically impossible.
 Commitment to an illogical miracle jeopardized the Christian’s overarching commitment to avoid outright irrationality.
 If creation out of nothing were indeed a demonstrable impossibility, then faith would be forced to override an answer given by reason rather than merely answer a question about which reason is silent.

 All Greek philosophy had presupposed creation was from something more primitive, not nothing.
 Consistently, the Greeks assumed destruction was disassembly into more basic units.
 (If destruction into nothingness were possible, the process could be reversed to get creation from nothing.)
 The Christians were on their own when trying to make sense of creation from nothing.
+(Ancient Chinese philosophers are sometimes translated as parallel believers in creation from nothing.
+JeeLoo Liu (2014) cautions that both the Daoist and Confucians are speaking about formlessness rather than nothingness.)

 Creation out of nothing presupposes the possibility of total nothingness.
 This in turn implies that there can be some nothingness.
 Thus Christians had a motive to first establish the possibility of a little nothingness.
-Their strategy was start small and scale up.
+Their strategy was to start small and scale up.

 Accordingly, scholars writing in the aftermath of the condemnation of 1277 proposed various recipes for creating vacuums (Schmitt 1967).
 One scheme was to freeze a sphere filled with water.
 After the water contracted into ice, a vacuum would form at the top.